Yeast residue on 5000-year-old pottery vessels used to reproduce ancient strains of beer

 The vessels were chosen from various periods in history, from 3000 BCE to the fourth century BCE, from the founding of the first unified Egyptian kingdom during the reign of King Narmer to the days of Nehemiah, governor of Judea under the Persians.
 The pottery originated from Tel Tzafit (ancient Gat) and Ramat Rachel, near Jerusalem.

 “The most amazing thing is that the yeast colonies survived inside the ceramic pots, dormant for thousands of years, just waiting for us to come and grow them. “

-Dr. Yitzhak Paz of the Israel Antiquities Authority emphasizes the importance of the discovery: “We are talking here about a real breakthrough.
-This is the first time we succeeded in producing alcohol from ancient yeast, that is, from the original materials from which the alcohol was produced.”
+Paz emphasized the discovery’s significance: “This is a real breakthrough.
+For the first time we’ve succeeded in producing alcohol from ancient yeast, that is, from the original materials the ancients used.”

-Prof. Yuval Gadot, of the Department of Archeology and Ancient Near Eastern Cultures at Tel Aviv University that some of the vessels came from Ramat Rachel, the largest Persian site in the Kingdom of Judea, and that many of the jars were engraved with the letters Y, H, D, (Yehud), the name of Judea Province at the Persian period.
+Prof. Yuval Gadot of the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University pointed out that some of the vessels came from Ramat Rachel, the largest Persian site in the Kingdom of Judea, and that many of the jars were engraved with the letters Y, H, D, (Yehud), the name by whichJudea Province was known during the Persian period.